matteo14c/HaploCoV/README.md

 ### Execution:
 An example command looks like:
 <br>`perl addToTable.pl --metadata metadata.tsv --seq sequences.fasta --nproc 16 --outfile linearDataSorted.txt `<br><br>
-The final output will consist in a metadata table in HaploCoV format.
+The final output will consist of a metadata table in HaploCoV format.
 This table is required for all the subsequent analyses.

 ### Important: Incremental addition of data
 *addToTable.pl* can add novel data/metadata incrementally to a pre-existing table in *HaploCoV format*.
 This feature is extremely useful, since it allows users to add data incrementally, without the need to re-execute analyses from scratch.
-When the output file provided by the user is not empty, addToTable.pl will process only those genomes which are not already included in your medatata table.
+When the output file provided by the user is not empty, addToTable.pl will process only those genomes which are not already included in your metadata table.
 Matching is by sequence identifier (column Virus name).

 ### Execution times
 On a single processor HaploCoV can process about 20k SARS-CoV-2 genomes per hour.
 Computation scales linearly: 160k genomes on 8 cores, or 320k on 16 cores.
 This means that processing the complete collection of the more than 13M genomes included in the GISAID database on November 11th 2022 from scratch will take about 20 days if only one processor is used;  3 days would be needed if 8 processes are used; and 1.5 days if 16 are used.
 Importantly this operation needs to be performed only once, since the tool supports the incremental addition of data (see above).

 ## NextStrain data: NextStrainToHaploCoV.pl

-If you downloaded your metadata files from Nexstrain ( [link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz) ), you need to use the utility *NextStrainToHaploCoV.pl* to convert them in HaploCoV format.
+If you downloaded your metadata files from Nexstrain ([link](https://data.nextstrain.org/files/ncov/open/metadata.tsv.gz)), you need to use the utility *NextStrainToHaploCoV.pl* to convert them in HaploCoV format.
 Unlike *addToTable.pl*, *NextStrainToHaploCoV.pl* does not support incremental addition of data to a pre-existing file:  the full NextStrain dataset can be converted in *HaploCoV format* in 3 to 5 minutes.

 ### Options
-*NextStrainToHaploCoV.pl* accepts the following options
+*NextStrainToHaploCoV.pl* accepts the following options:
---metadata: name of the input file
+* --metadata: name of the input file;
---outfile: name of the output file
+* --outfile: name of the output file.

 ## Execution

 An example of a valid command line for *NextStrainToHaploCoV.pl* is as follows:

-` NextStrainToHaploCoV.pl --infile metadata.tsv --outfile linearDataSorted.txt `
+` NextStrainToHaploCoV.pl --metadata metadata.tsv --outfile linearDataSorted.txt `

-The output file *linearDataSorted.txt* will be in *HaploCoV* format.
+The output file *linearDataSorted.txt* will be in *HaploCoV format*.

 ## #2 Use *HaploCoV.pl* to apply the full pipeline

 ### *HaploCoV.pl*

-Once data have been converted in HaploCoV format, the complete workflow can be executed by applying *HaploCoV.pl*.<br> *HaploCoV.pl* is the workhorse of HaploCoV and is the recommended way to execute our software.<br> Users can specify a list of geographic regions/areas or countries and intervals of time to be considered in their analyses by providing a configuration file in text format (--locales).<br>
+Once data has been converted in HaploCoV format, the complete workflow can be executed by applying *HaploCoV.pl*.<br> *HaploCoV.pl* is the workhorse of HaploCoV and is the recommended way to execute our software.<br> Users can specify a list of geographic regions/areas or countries and intervals of time to be considered in their analyses by providing a configuration file in text format (--locales).<br>
 *HaploCoV.pl* will process the configuration file and apply the complete workflow to each entity therein included.
-For every distinct country, area or region results will be provided in the form of an individual report (.rep) file.<br>
+For every distinct country, area or region results will be provided in the form of an individual report (.rep) file.
 This .rep file will contain a list of candidate SARS-CoV-2 variants/lineages showing a significant increase of their *VOC-ness score* and/or prevalence, and which are probably worth to be monitored.
 More details on the interpretation of this report are provided in the section [How to interpret HaploCoV's results](https://haplocov.readthedocs.io/en/latest/haplocov.html#how-to-interpret-haplocov-s-results).<br>

 <hr>